Itera/docker-intro-workshop/03_database/README.md

 Let's try accessing it using a Docker `network` instead.

-## Using network
+## Connect containers using a network
-Container links are a legacy feature that might be removed, so Docker suggest we should use a [network](https://docs.docker.com/network/) instead.
+We can connect one container to another by using a [network](https://docs.docker.com/network/).

 We will create a `bridge` network that our containers can use to communicate.